MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-iteration-paths-sprints.md

 Iteration paths, also referred to as *sprints*, support assignment of work items to time-box intervals.
 You define iteration paths at the project level, and then each team selects the paths that they want to use.
 You can create a flat set of iteration paths or a hierarchy of paths to support releases, sub-releases, and sprints.

 [!INCLUDE [temp](../../boards/includes/list-sprint-dependent-tools.md)]

-For additional information on iteration paths, see [About area and iteration paths](about-areas-iterations.md).
+For information about naming restrictions and limits placed on addition of Iteration Paths, see [About areas and iterations, Naming restrictions](about-areas-iterations.md#name-restrictions).

 ## Prerequisites